TodBob/react-main/README.md

 ************
-IMPORTANT INFO:
+IMPORTANT INFO: <br>
 Right now I'm using this API: https://swapi.py4e.com/api/ I cant guarantee It will work in time you will be testing this App.
-It's a free RESTfull API for testing Previously this API was https://swapi.co/api/ but It stopped working.
+It's a free RESTfull API for testing.
+Previously this API was https://swapi.co/api/ but It stopped working.

 So I'm sorry if you may have some issue.
 But if you find any?
 Please contact me.